-The Risk Management Strategy recognises that the next few years will continue to present challenges for the Council in delivering its services and its Vision 2020 priorities, with the need to identify and manage risks being even more crucial.
-As the nature of the Council's funding continues to fundamentally change and become more uncertain, and as a result of the need to identify new sources of income the Council will inevitably be forced to have more of an appetite for risk.
+The Risk Management Strategy recognises that the next few years will continue to present challenges for the Council in delivering its services and its Vision 2025 priorities, with the need to identify and manage risks being even more crucial.
+As the funding outlook for local authorities remains volatile and uncertain and as the cost of service delivery and service demands escalate, the Council will continue to be forced to have more of an appetite for risk.
 Effective management of risk is therefore essential in ensuring that the Council is prepared for the challenges ahead and taking a 'well measured' risk approach.